Bake or Break

 • Use ripe, delicious strawberries.
 Whenever you’re baking with fruit, it’s important to use fruit that tastes good out of hand.
 If you wouldn’t eat it as a snack, it won’t magically taste better in your baked goods!

 • Measure the flour by weight.
-Too much flour will make your cupcakes dry, while too little will make them dense and gooey.
+Too much flour will make your strawberry cupcakes dry, while too little will make them dense and gooey.
 If you don’t have a kitchen scale, lightly spoon the flour into a measuring cup, then sweep off the excess with a butter knife.

 • Don’t over-mix the batter.
 Stir just until the dry ingredients are moistened.
 Over-mixing will result in tough cupcakes.